Early Years Foundation Degree

 All of the tutors are very supportive and you are also supported by other students on the course; you never feel that you are on your own.

 Early Years FdA student

 How will you be taught?

 The University places emphasis on enabling students to develop the independent learning capabilities that will equip you for lifelong learning and future employment, as well as academic achievement.
 A mixture of independent study, teaching and academic support through the personal academic tutoring system enables you to reflect on progress and build up a profile of skills, achievements and experiences that will enable you to flourish and be successful.

-You are taught through a combination of face-to-face and blended learning sessions with tutors.
-These include lectures, seminars, online learning activities, group discussions, problem-based learning and directed individual study.
+This is a route where you will be taught face to face through a mixture of lectures, seminars, group discussions, problem-based learning and directed individual study.
 An important aspect of this course is learning from others, so there is significant emphasis on working in groups with other students who have different backgrounds and experiences.

 In addition, contact with personal academic tutors are scheduled on at least 4 occasions in the first year and three occasions in each of the other years of a course.

 You have an opportunity to engage in practice-based learning on a minimum of 2 days a week for full time students and one day per week for part time.
 This can be in the form of paid work or as a student placement.